Transfer Admission Requirements

 • Successful completion of a four-year bachelor’s degree from an accredited degree-granting institution or the equivalent of a four-year bachelor's degree as confirmed by a credential evaluator for international institutions.

-• Successful completion of an Associate of Arts (AA) or Associate of Science (AS) degree an accredited degree-granting institution or the equivalent of a two-year associate degree as confirmed by a credential evaluator for international institutions.
+• Successful completion of an Associate of Arts (AA) or Associate of Science (AS) degree from an accredited degree-granting institution or the equivalent of a two-year associate degree as confirmed by a credential evaluator for international institutions.

-• Successful completion of general education requirements at any North Dakota University System institution or Tribal College under the North Dakota General Education Transfer Agreement (GERTA).
+• Successful completion of general education requirements at any North Dakota University System institution or tribal college under the North Dakota General Education Transfer Agreement (GERTA).

 North Dakota General Education Transfer Agreement (GERTA)

 Students transferring into Minot State University should contact the Registrar at the former campus to have verification of GER completion forwarded to the Registrar’s Office at Minot State University.
-Students transferring out of Minot State University should either complete the Minot State University GER or take courses in the Minot State University General Education inventory that are marked for transfer (e.g. ND:ENGL, ND:HUM, ND:LABSC).
+Students transferring out of Minot State University should either complete the Minot State University GER or take courses in the Minot State University General Education inventory that are marked for transfer (e.g., ND:ENGL, ND:HUM, ND:LABSC).
 Please direct questions about the Transfer Agreement to the Registrar’s Office.

-Under the terms of the NDUS Transfer Agreement, the Minot State GER contains the following five components.
+Under the terms of the NDUS Transfer Agreement, the Minot State GER contains the following components.
 Credits taken elsewhere and coded as indicated will help to complete the Minot State GER:

-6. Social Science (6 credits).
-Any course marked ND:SS.
+5. Social Science (6 credits).
+Any course marked ND:SS with two different prefixes. (eg: POLS 115, SOC 110).

 For students who have not completed the general education requirements in transfer, the Minot State Registrar’s Office will determine those credits which may be applied to the University’s General Education Requirements.